§4. Jurisdiction, duties, and powers of the secretary; rules and regulations

 facility.

-(11) Evidence of financial responsibility acceptable to the commissioner for any
+(11) Evidence of financial responsibility acceptable to the secretary for any liability

-liability for damages which may be caused by the escape or discharge of waste materials
+for damages which may be caused by the escape or discharge of waste materials from a

 (12) All existing commercial offsite disposal facilities to comply with the criteria in